pupil-labs/pupil-docs/src/invisible/explanation/basic-concepts.md

 Events are also used for the definition of [enrichments]() to indicate on what sections of your recordings they should be calculated.

 You can add events to your recordings post-hoc in the project editor, or you can create them at recording time using the real-time API.
 See "[How to save events using the real-time API?]()" for an example of the latter.

+Existing events can be downloaded as part of the [Raw Data Export]().